AnuragAnalog/namaskaram-react/README.md

 **Functional Components**

 This is similar to functions in javascript, and it is the best type of style in creating component in the react.

+## Chapter-9

+Single responsible principle is a principle in which a component should only do one thing, and it should do it well.